 sitawa wafula

-founder | mental health advocate | researcher
+mental health blogger | researcher

-• Reached over 11,000 people in its first year through the 22214 SMS support line.
+• Reached over 11,000 people in its first year via the 22214 SMS support line.

 • Piloted a mental health academy, mentoring 30 champions from 8 African countries.

-I envision a world where Africans have access to proper mental health information and receive appropriate support wherever they are.
+I envision a world where Africans have access to proper mental health information and receive appropriate support wherever they are

 ~ Sitawa Wafula, MMMF Founder

-leadership & advisory roles
+leadership + advisory

 awards & accolades